Monday, September 29, 2025

 My brother in law, Engineer Ong Geok Soo sent me this video link recently through a WhatApps chat

-This video claims that James Webb Space Telescope (JWST) has discovered “another universe,” or even a hint of a multi universes .
+This video claims that James Webb Space Telescope (JWST) has discovered “another universe,” or even a hint of a multi universes or multiverses.
+Multiverse is the hypothetical collection of all universes, which includes our own observable universe.

 Let me break this down with sober clarity and scientific truth.
 What has JWST really discovered?
-As far as my knowledge in astronomy I have studied at Oxford tells me, JWST has detected galaxies with high stellar mass and structure existing only 300–500 million years after the Big Bang.
+As far as I know, JWST has detected galaxies with high stellar mass and structure existing only 300–500 million years after the Big Bang.
 These galaxies appear too mature, too massive, and too structured for that time period according to the ΛCDM model (Lambda Cold Dark Matter) based on our prevailing cosmological framework.
 The current models suggest that galaxies should have taken longer to form and grow after the initial expansion of the universe.
 Some suggest galaxy formation may have been more efficient than we thought.
 Others propose we might need to revise our assumptions about dark matter, cosmic inflation, or initial conditions.
 But this is not evidence of another universe, it’s evidence that our models of the early universe may need refinement.

 But did JWST discover another universe?
 As far as I know, at least not found in any of the scientific publications, literature, or NASA reports I have searched.
 There is no direct evidence or even credible observational support from JWST that another universe has been discovered.
 So where might this idea come from?
 It’s likely a speculative interpretation based on: